harrycresswell/cu/content/getting-started/working-with-sass.md

 Inside `assets/scss` you will find 5 directories and a bunch of files.

-- The `abstracts` directory contains the project configurations outlined above:
+- The `abstracts` directory contains project configurations:
   - `@font-face` declarations for including custom fonts in the project.
+  - CSS custom properties for [Utopia](https://utopia.fyi/) fluid type and space scales.
   - CSS custom properties for theming.
-  - CSS custom properties for [Utopia](https://utopia.fyi/) fluid type and space scales.
 - The `base` directory contains low-specificity [global styles](/global-styles/) that style HTML elements and apply to the whole project.
 Here you will find:
-  - A reset file.
+  - A `_reset.scss` file, used to tame default browser styles.
-  - “Core” global styles.
+  - “Core” global styles which can be found inside `_global.scss`.
   - “Non-core” global styles, which you may wish to keep or discard depending on your project requirements.
 - The `blocks` directory contains component styles, a.k.a [blocks](/blocks/).
 - The `compositions` directory contains flexible layout styles, a.k.a [compositions](/compositions/).